 This technique is also known as revaluation accounting.
 At the time of rising costs, several issues may arise in front of the managers.
 This method aims at solving them adequately by re-evaluating the assets.
 The main function of this technique is to help the managers in maintaining and preserving the capital of the organization.
 It also determines how the change in cost will affect the financial statements of the company.

 Miscommunication or lack of direct communication between the employees and the manager can be a significant limitation to Management Accounting.
 It is crucial that the managers receive the right information at the right time.
 This will allow them to carry out the functions of decision-making planning and controlling in an effective way.
 Free-flow of communication is a must for better functioning of an organization.

 8. Decision-Making Techniques

 Businesses are complex.
-It requires assessing of various factors, variables and circumstances before making any financial decisions for the organization.
-There can be several alternatives in front of the management.
+It requires assessing various factors, variables, and circumstances before making any financial decisions for the organization.
+There can be several alternatives in front of management.
 Decision-making techniques help them in choosing the best one of those.
-Various tools of management accounting such as differential costing, capital budgeting and marginal costing are used to select the favourable alternative in order to maximize the profit in the business.
+Various tools of management accounting such as differential costing, capital budgeting, and marginal costing are used to select the favorable alternative in order to maximize the profit in the business.

 9. Graphical Techniques

 In this technique, the managers use statistics and graphics to represent information in a meaningful manner.
 There are several tools such as linear programming, sale charts, master charts, and quality control charts that are used to present the estimations and comparisons.
 This not only helps the managers in decision-making but also helps in identifying the management problems in a better way.

 The aim of this technique is to clarify and represent only financial data that can be beneficial for management.
 It includes various activities such as trend analysis, cash flow analysis, and ratio analysis.
 These reports help the managers in forecasting the earnings, cash flow, debt maturities and if the organization will be able to sustain any losses if they occur.